emmideric/alx-low_level_programming/README.md

-A program that prints the lowercase alphabet in reverse, followed by a new line.
+A program that prints all the numbers of base 16 in lowercase, followed by a new line.